-The track you are listening to is from the Orlando Consort’s new CD of music by Guillaume de Machaut on Hyperion Records.
+The track you are listening to is from the Orlando Consort’s new CD of music by Guillaume de Machaut on Hyperion Records, cited as one of the best classical releases of 2013 by The New York Times.
 This is the first in a series of the complete chansons of the fourteenth century’s most famous poet and composer, a bold project, which benefits directly from a Leverhulme Trust project that will produce the first modern edition of Machaut’s complete poetry and music.

 The CD is of music from Le Voir Dit, Machaut’s partly autobiographical, narrative poem about the ageing poet’s relationship with a young lady, Peronne.
 This ballade, Ploures dames, describes the poet on his deathbed, advising women to dress in black.

 'Voices appeared': Silent cinema and medieval sound - La Passion de Jeanne d'Arc and The Orlando Consort

 As mentioned below, we’re about to embark on a new project, an imaginative and intriguing crossover between early music and early film.
 The movie in question is Carl-Theodor Dreyer’s acclaimed masterpiece, La Passion de Jeanne d’Arc,released in 1928, a movie that often is included in critics’ lists of the top ten films of all time.
 It features what is generally accepted as one of the finest performances on film, by Renée Jeanne Falconetti in the title role.